 “The Daily Mail reported that on 16 November 2014, a Portuguese national who was in Dubai on a tourist visa, fell to her death from Burj Khalifa’s “At the Top” observation deck on the 148th floor.
 However, on 18 May 2015, Dubai police disputed the report made by the Daily Mail on this incident and said that this incident took place in Jumeirah Lakes Towers.”

-Shortly afterwards, the Burj Khalifa page became semi-protected that prevented me from adding new information to the fatalities section.
+Shortly afterward, the Burj Khalifa page became semi-protected preventing me from adding new information to the fatalities section.

 Once the page was no longer semi-protected, I inserted the evidence from the first page of the coroners’ report.

 The Dubai coroners’ report stated Laura’s body had been found on the third floor of the Burj Khalifa.

 Interestingly, the coroner’s report does not mention Laura’s surname.